dark-teal-coder/dark-teal-coder/README.md

 # Git Matters

+This section contains common uses for Git These common uses are useful when you work on all the repositories.

-## Instructions to Get a Remote Repository on GitHub to Your Local Machine
+## How to Get a Remote Repository on GitHub to Your Local Machine
 Steps:
 1. Go to GitHub.
 2. Click into the target remote repository.